d-bl/GroundForge/docs/help/Tiles.md

 Patch size
 ----------
-Note that a large patch size make a diagram slower to render.
+Note that a large patch size makes a diagram slower to render.
-On slow devices like tables and phones that might give the impression that links to pages with large patch size don't work at all.
+On slow devices like tables and phones that might give the impression that links to pages with a large patch size don't work at all or block the device.
 So create links with small patch sizes, visitors can easily increment.

+When the prototype diagram has a foot side on the right, it will usually match only for every so many columns.
+If you want another number, go the "define a repeat" section and rotate the rows in the right field.

 Not all diagrams work with all values for the patch size.
 Try other values if the thread diagram freezes at its initial state.